LASIK & PRK

 Disadvantages Of PRK

-While PRK may be a preferable to LASIK surgery for some patients, there may be disadvantages to the procedure as well, including:
+While PRK may be preferable to LASIK surgery for some patients, there may be disadvantages to the procedure as well, including:

 - More discomfort for the first few days after surgery